 We divided all of the Marion County ZIP codes into three groups based on low, medium, and high scores (<50, -49 to 49, and >=50, respectively) according to the COVID-19 Impact Index.
 We then aggregated selected socioeconomic and demographic variables for each of the three classes.
 ZIP codes with high impact scores tended to have more residents of color, more poverty, lower educational rates, and higher rates of disability.

 In those areas with low impact scores, 22 percent of the population are people of color.
 This increases to 39 percent in medium-impact areas and 67 percent for high-impact areas.
-In other words, 44 percent of people of color live in a high-impact area, compared to only 31 percent of white residents.

 This tracks with the increased infection and hospitalization rates among people of color, both nationally and locally.
 A previous SAVI report examined this in detail, drawing the connection between health vulnerability and economic vulnerability faced by people of color.
 Since then, many communities of color, especially predominantly black neighborhoods on the east side of Indianapolis, have struggled with the most severe economic impacts, on top of above-average levels of COVID-19.